gov-cy/dsf-prototype/README.md

     "type": "backLink",
-    "id" : "link1", //OPTIONAL, useful if you are adding an event "classes": ["govcy-bg-danger","govcy-text-white"], //OPTIONAL add CSS classes to an element "content" : {//multilanguage content
+    "id" : "link1", //OPTIONAL, useful if you are adding an event "classes": ["govcy-bg-danger","govcy-text-white"], //OPTIONAL add CSS classes to an element "DOMId" : "before-main", //OPTIONAL, If there is a `DOMId` value then the component is appended in the element with that ID.
+Usually used with back-link
+    "content" : {//multilanguage content
         "en" : {"label" : "Back"}, //label
         "el" : {"label" : "Πίσω"}